-José Diaz, an undergraduate student in the Tippie College of Business, studied abroad in London through the Undergraduate International Business study abroad program.
+José Diaz (B.B.A. finance '17) studied abroad in London through the Undergraduate International Business study abroad program.
 To help fund his study abroad experience, Diaz applied for and received several scholarships, including the Diversity Ambassador Scholarship.

 Hometown: Wood Dale, Illinois